eBay/ebayui-core-react/src/ebay-video/README.md

 # ebay-video
 Video player.
 Supports either MPD or M3U8 playlist formats.
-Natively uses dash.js player under the hood.
+Natively uses `shaka` player under the hood.
 Loads it async after the video player is loaded on the page.
 For resizing, `ebay-video` supports fixed width or variable width.
 If no width is provided the video tag will resize based on the container size.

 ## Usage